Introduction

 Flying Dragons Down Under

-First, I think that we can begin to identify their common geographic
+First, I think that we can begin to identify their common

-origins: Australia, or perhaps Antarctica.
-After
+geographic origins: Australia, or perhaps Antarctica.

-South America were lost ‘Island continents’ were marsupials thrived.
+and South America were lost ‘Island continents’ were marsupials thrived.

 In South America, the marsupials were accompanied by lively lines of placental